 - 1 teaspoon

-- To make the waffles: Carefully pour the batter into your waffle iron in batches and cook according to manufacturers directions (lean toward the waffles being a little deep golden and crisp!).
+- Carefully pour the batter into your waffle iron in batches and cook according to manufacturers directions (lean toward the waffles being a little deep golden and crisp!).
 Serve immediately.

 Coconut “Cream” is the thick, rich and non-watery part of canned coconut milk.
 To get the “cream” you need to refrigerate your coconut milk for 5 or 6 hours or pop it in the freezer for at least an hour.
 Once the coconut milk is cold, carefully remove the top with a can opener and use a spoon to scoop out the hardened coconut “cream” off the top.
 The “cream” is what you will be using for the waffle recipe.
 You can reserve the liquid water for other smoothies.

-Since nobody in our house is an early riser, we all scramble and clamber to get out the door on time each and every morning.
 Over the years, I have found make-ahead breakfasts to be one of the very best ways to reduce morning household stress.
-The whole grain waffle batter in the recipe above is actually a super make-ahead breakfast because the batter can be made up to 3 days in advance and then stored in a mason jar in the refrigerator.
+This healthy waffler recipe batter is super easy to make-ahead because the batter can be made up to 3 days in advance and then stored in a mason jar in the refrigerator.
 If you have the batter prepared, all you have to do in the morning is heat the waffle iron and pour in the waffle batter.
 It takes 3-minutes.

 P.S.
 Looking for More Healthy Breakfast Ideas?